 There are places available for 60 students in each intake of the Bachelor of Health Science.

 As we are committed to building on our engagement with Indigenous and rural Australia, 15 of the available places are reserved for students from Indigenous or rural backgrounds.
-These students are strongly encouraged to apply, and bonus points may be available to you.
+These students are strongly encouraged to apply, and adjustment factors may be available to you.

 Supplementary Application Form